 Skip to Content

-Fresh Banana Daiquiri Recipe
+Banana Daiquiri Recipe (with Homemade Banana Syrup)

 This Banana Daiquiri is going to be the best-tasting, most authentically banana-flavored cocktail of your life.
 No artificial colors or banana flavorings here.
 The secret ingredient?
 Homemade cold-process banana syrup.
 This incredibly simple mix of fresh bananas and sugar turns an ordinary Daiquiri into a richly flavored, tropical delight.